Healthy Homes Assessment Pakipaki

 Pakipaki Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Pakipaki and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Pakipaki and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will be applicable to your rental home.
+• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.

-• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers have to ensure their rental properties conform according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2024